dattnguyen82/TokenERC/README.md

 standard is to prevent tokens being locked by accidently being sent to contracts rather than receiver addresses.
 Please read more [here](https://github.com/Dexaran/ERC223-token-standard/tree/Recommended)

+### TemplateER621

+Provides a template implementation for ERC621.
+ERC621 is essentially the same as ERC20 except it allows users to increase or decrease the total token supply.

 ### SafeMath

 Provides safe functions for unsigned int